Tag: pitcher

 Bill Spanswick, Boston Red Sox, 1964.

 In 1965, Bill Spanswick was traded to the Triple-A Toronto Maple Leafs.
-He achieved a 6-3 record before being released again.
+He earned a 6-3 record before being released again.
 The California Angels organization picked him up in 1966, but his career was coming to an end due to elbow injuries.
-He returned to Connecticut once more to be with his family and took a sales job in the trucking industry.
-In a surprise appearance, he pitched his last game for Hamilton Standard of the Greater Hartford Twilight Baseball League, beating Moriarty Brothers 4-3 on June 28, 1967.
+He returned to Connecticut once more to be with family and took a sales job in the trucking industry.
+In a surprise appearance, he pitched his last game for Hamilton Standard of the Greater Hartford Twilight Baseball League – beating Moriarty Brothers 4-3 on June 28, 1967.
 Bill would later established Spanswick Trucking, which remains a family business to this day.

 Bill Spanswick stayed connected to baseball through coaching.
 In 1991, he managed American International College to the NCAA Division-II College World Series.
 He was inducted into the inaugural class of the Enfield Athletic Hall of Fame as the town’s only major leaguer.
 Upon retiring to Naples, Florida, he became an usher for Red Sox Spring Training games at JetBlue Park.
-Bill Spanswick died peacefully in Naples on December 2, 2020, and was buried at Thompsonville Cemetery.
+Bill Spanswick died peacefully in Florida on December 2, 2020, and was buried at Thompsonville Cemetery.

 Bill Spanswick featured in Globe Sports, July 17, 1967.

 I feel good about saying I pitched in the big leagues.
 Back then, there were only eight teams in the American League.
 You were one of 72 guys pitching.
 You had to prove yourself in the minor leagues.
-It’s pretty special.
+It’s pretty special.”

-– Bill Spanswick Jr.
+Bill Spanswick Jr.

 Bill Spanswick, 1979.

 Bill’s nephew and Jim’s son, Jeff Spanswick, represented the next generation of the family.
 Naturally, Jeff was an ace pitcher at Enfield High School.
-The young right-hander had great coaches including Enfield’s longtime skipper, Bob Bromage.
+The young right-hander had expert level coaches including Enfield’s longtime skipper, Bob Bromage.
 Jeff suited up for American International College where his Uncle Bill was head coach.
 At AIC, Jeff became an ECAC All-Star and a Division-II Second Team All-American.
 Though he was never drafted, Jeff followed his family’s footsteps by pitching at Fenway Park in the 1992 College All-Star Game (the Division-I All-Stars defeated the Division-II & Division-III All-Stars, 6-3).

 Jeff Spanswick took time off from baseball after college, and in 1994 he married Lisa Noyes of Enfield.
 Four years later he made a return to the diamond with the East Hartford Jets of the Greater Hartford Twilight Baseball League.
 Thanks in large part to Jeff’s 7-0 record, the Jets and their manager Hal Benson were co-champions of the 1998 Regular Season.
 Jeff Spanswick played for East Hartford until 2002 when he changed teams to Mr. G’s (Giansanti) of South Windsor.
 Mr. G’s won the 2002 Regular Season in Spanswick’s last year in baseball.